Kaiede/RPiLight/README.md

 source <(curl -s https://raw.githubusercontent.com/Kaiede/RPiLight/master/bootstrap.sh)
 ```

-Once installed, if you installed the package, you can update using this: (use `rpilight-armv6` intead on the Pi Zero or 1)
+Once installed, if you installed the package, you can update using this (not supported on Pi Zero):
 ```
 sudo apt-get update
 sudo apt-get install rpilight